marconetto/azadventures/chapter7/README.md

   process is triggered after a VM reaches the **Succeeded** state (we've got a code snippet for that);
 - azure custom script extension is executed just before the provisioned VMs reach the **Succeeded** state.
-It sounds good but two things to watch out: (i) it is executed only when VMs are provisioned (not called when just rebooted) and (ii) if overprovisioning feature is enabled, the VMs that will be exceeded VMs that are detroyed do execute the custom script---so worker processes will be started but VMs will get unavailable quickly later on.
+It sounds good but two things to consider: (i) it is executed only when VMs are provisioned (not called when they are just rebooted) and (ii) if VMSS **overprovisioning** feature is enabled, the exceeding VMs that are destroyed do execute the custom script---so worker processes will get started but their VMs will quickly become unavailable later on.

 #### 1. Communication protocol in embarrassingly parallel applications